Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Conclusions

 \section{Conclusions}

-In this paper we analyze, in a HL Lorentz violation scenario, the vacuum bosonic current in a $(1+2)-$dimensional conical spacetime induced by the magnetic flux on the top of conical apex, and taking into account the presence of a circular boundary, of radius $a$, concentric with the cone.
-We assumed that the quantum field obeys the Robin boundary condition on the circle.
-Specifically we have calculated the induced currents for regions, inside and outside the circle.
-In order to develop this analysis, we calculated the corresponding positive frequency Wightman functions, Eq.s \eqref{W_inside} and \eqref{W_outside}, for the regions inside and outside the circle, respectively.
-Both functions were expressed in terms of two contributions: a boundary-free and a boundary-induced terms.
-Using the general expression for the induced azimuthal current, \eqref{Ind-Curr}, we also expressed the currents as the sum of a boundary-free current, $\langle\hat{j}(x)\rangle_q $, plus a boundary induced one, $\langle\hat{j}(x)\rangle_b$.
-The boundary-free currents present the same structure for both regions, Eq. \eqref{Ind_curr_1}.
-As to the boundary-induced current, for region inside and outside the circle, they are expressed by \eqref{Curr_in} and \eqref{Curr_out}.
-As we can see all the obtained results depend on the critical exponent $\xi$, considered here a integer number bigger than unity.
-Due to this fact, even the boundary-free induced current cannot be expressed in terms of finite numbers of elementary functions, as it happens for the case $\xi=1$, \cite{Braganca2015}.
-In order to provide a better understanding of the behavior of this current, in Fig. \ref{fig1}, we presented the behavior of $\frac{\langle {\hat{j}}_{\varphi}(x) \rangle_q}{me}$ as function of $mr$, for different values of $q$ considering $\xi=1$ (upper plot), $\xi=2$, (middle plot), and for $\xi=3$ (bottom plot).
-There we can see that the boundary-free induced current is finite at $r=0$ for the cases with $\xi\geq2$.
+In this paper, we have investigated the vacuum bosonic current induced by a magnetic flux located at the apex of a (1+2)-dimensional conical spacetime in a Hořava-Lifshitz Lorentz-violating scenario, taking into account the presence of a circular boundary of radius $a$ concentric with the cone.
+We assumed that the quantum field obeys the Robin boundary condition on the circular boundary.
+Specifically, we calculated the induced vacuum currents in the regions inside and outside the circle.
+To develop this analysis, we first obtained the corresponding positive-frequency Wightman functions, Eqs.~\eqref{W_inside} and \eqref{W_outside}, for the interior and exterior regions, respectively.
+Both functions were expressed as the sum of two contributions: a boundary-free term and a boundary-induced term.
+Using the general expression for the induced azimuthal current, Eq.~\eqref{Ind-Curr}, we showed that the corresponding vacuum current can also be decomposed into a boundary-free part, $\langle \hat{j}(x)\rangle_q$, and a boundary-induced part, $\langle \hat{j}(x)\rangle_b$.